-So you’re telling me that nine months I’ve been carrying this child, and you couldn’t add them to insurance for me?
+So you’re telling me that for the last nine months I’ve been carrying this child, and you couldn’t add this baby to DEERS or Tricare insurance for me?

 I’ll admit, when I had my son in May 2019 I was absolutely clueless as to how I could go about adding him to our insurance.
 My poor husband hadn’t the slightest idea either, and he was headed for deployment soon after our little man’s arrival.
 Yet again I was left on my own to figure things out on the home front!

-Adding your new baby to DEERS:
+How to add your new baby to DEERS

-You will more than likely have to pay for each certified birth certificate that you need, so make sure to check whether they accept cash or card.
+You will more than likely have to pay for each certified copy of the birth certificate that you need, so make sure to check whether they accept cash or card.

-- Make an appointment with the JAG office at your local base.
-You can make an appointment by calling them or online.
+When you have the social security card and certified birth certificate in hand you are finally ready to face the ID office at your local military base.
+You can make an appointment by calling them or by going online.
 Make sure that you either have a Power of Attorney or your service member can attend the appointment.